retaildevcrews/helium/docs/ParameterValidation.md

 - Name : year
 - Type: integer
 - Parameter Validation:
   - Valid input range : [1874 , currentYear+5]
          - Status : 200
          - Content-Type: application/json
-         - Response Body: List of movies filtered by year as [{}, {},..], , empty [] when no results
+         - Response Body: JSON Array of movies filtered by year as [{}, {},..], , empty [] when no results
   - Invalid input - input that does not parse or is out of range
          - Status : 400
          - Content-Type: text/plain
          - Response Body: Invalid year parameter